Many or all companies we feature compensate us. Compensation and editorial

 Repaying an installment loan follows the payment schedule in your loan agreement.
 Your payments cover the principal and interest on the loan.

-You can check out a personal loan calculator to find out how much you’d pay for loans with various terms, as in the example below:
+You can check out our personal loan calculator to find out how much you’d pay for loans with various terms, as in the example below:

 Example only